hje58raf/MS-1/README.md

 * Making a static front-end site to present useful information to users/ recruitments, using all technologies that I have learned about so far.
 (HTML, CSS, Bootstrap and user experience/design)
 * Creating a website that is easy to navigate and easy to understand.
 * The customer experience has to be great on every device and internet browser.
-* I am creating a portfolio website to show my daughter skills and creativity and competencies.
+* I am creating a portfolio website to show my daughter skills, creativity and competencies.
 * The portfolio website is for recruiters and the animation industry, who want to know more about my daughter.

 ## User stories